Protected plants flora survey trigger map

 With some exceptions for certain activities, maps are valid for 12 months from the date of request.
 After 12 months, you need to obtain a new protected plants flora survey trigger map to determine clearing requirements for your area of interest.

 Updates to the data informing the flora survey trigger map

 The flora survey trigger map will be reviewed, and updated if necessary, at least every 12 months.
 The map may also be further reviewed or amended at any time.

 The timing of an update to the map may be influenced by external factors and therefore cannot be determined for future updates.
 Any future updates will be made to ensure the map reflects the most up-to-date and accurate data on protected plants.

 Information on species that have caused an area to be mapped as high risk

-The department cannot provide external information identifying what species of protected plants have caused a particular area to be mapped as high risk as the flora survey trigger map and the supporting data do not identify the individual species present.
+As the flora survey trigger map and the supporting data do not identify the individual species present, the department cannot provide external information identifying what species of protected plants have caused a particular area to be mapped as high risk as the flora survey trigger map and the supporting data do not identify the individual species present.

-Information on EVNT species present in the area should be determined by the applicant through the survey process and included in a flora survey report.
+Information on EVNT species present in the area should be determined by the applicant through the flora survey process and included in a flora survey report.